cuba-platform/admin-tools-addon/README.md

 ![load-config](img/load-config.png)

-When trying to upload a config that already exists in the configuration directory or if names of two configs coincide, then a message requesting to confirm file replacement appears.
+When trying to upload a config that already exists in the configuration directory or if names of two configs coincide, a message requesting to confirm file replacement appears.

 ![confirm-file-replace](img/confirm-file-replacement.png)